11.2. Terms/Rights attached to the equity shares

 The Company is exposed to credit risk from its operating activities (primarily trade receivables and also from its investing activities including deposits with banks, forex transactions and other financial instruments) for receivables, cash and cash equivalents, financial guarantees and derivative financial instruments.

 All trade receivables are subject to credit risk exposure.
 The Company's exposure to credit risk is influenced mainly by the individual characteristics of each customer.
 The demographics of the customer, including the default risk of the industry and country, in which the customer operates, also has an influence on credit risk assessment.
 Credit risk is managed through established policies, controls relating to credit approvals and procedures for continuously monitoring the creditworthiness of customers to which the Company grants credit terms in the normal course of business.
 Outstanding customer receivables are regularly monitored and any shipments to major customers are generally covered by letters of credit.
 The history of trade receivables shows a negligible provision for bad and doubtful debts.
 Therefore, the Company does not expect any material risk on account of non-performance by any of the Company's counterparties.
 The Company does not have significant concentration of credit risk related to trade receivables.
-One customer contributes to more than 10% of outstanding accounts receivable (excluding outstanding from subsidiaries) as of March 31,2024 and March 31, 2023.
+Two customers contributes to more than 10% of outstanding accounts receivable (excluding outstanding from subsidiaries) as of March 31,2025 and March 31, 2024.

 T rade receivables are non-interest bearing and are generally on 30 days to 180 days credit term.